Skip to Main Content

 The Owner of Retail Therapy AZ, Erica Jerido, is a "Mom-preneur" who is building a legacy for her daughter and immersing herself in their passion of supporting local.

 Retail Therapy began in 2021 as a mobile clothing boutique, vending at several local pop up events.
-The owner quickly realized that her passion wasn't clothing, but rather the connections she was making with the other local businesses.
+Erica quickly realized that her passion wasn't clothing, but rather the connections she was making with the other local businesses.
 She decided she wanted to be more on the event coordinator side of pop up events, and started hosting community markets throughout the Valley.

 3